knottaverage/patternlab-exercise/README.md

+# Pattern Lab exercise

-# Pattern Lab Node - Gulp Edition
+Built using Pattern Lab Gulp edition.

+## About the exercise

+After reading [Brad Frost's ebook about Atomic design](http://atomicdesign.bradfrost.com/chapter-1/), I started wondering what a design language would evolve into starting at the atomic level.

+Armed with a basic logo idea and vibrant color scheme I went to work.

+## Built using the Gulp Edition

 The Gulp wrapper around [Pattern Lab Node Core](https://github.com/pattern-lab/patternlab-node) providing tasks to interact with the core library and move supporting frontend assets.